HaxelWorks/SempRecord/README.md

 # SempRecord - Your Favorite Worklogger

-SempRecord is a desktop application designed to help you record your work sessions without interrupting your workflow.
-It allows you to choose which apps to record and optimizes the encoding profiles to create high-quality videos that take up less space on your hard drive.
+SempRecord is a desktop application that allows you to record your work sessions without interrupting your workflow.
+It optimizes the encoding profiles to create high-quality videos that take up less space on your hard drive.
 With SempRecord, you can easily create timelapses of your workday that look like carefully edited videos.
+It also provides a web interface to quickly search for projects in vast amounts of footage and a system tray utility to easily start/stop recording.

 ## Features